NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 Attempts to hide complexity from the user frequently backfire.

 For example, it is often tempting to hide certain reused keywords in a function.
-For example, it would be tempting to shorten this:
+It might be tempting to shorten this:

 .. code-block:: python